pivotal/docs-tap/security-and-compliance/tls-and-certificates/custom-ca-certificates.hbs.md

 ```

+*NOTE*: Some TAP components do not support the `shared.ca_cert_data` feature.
+In particular FluxCD, Tekton, and the External Secrets operator do not use the
+`shared.ca_cert_data` feature and any custom CA certificates must be configured
+directly by those products.

 For information about using Git with a custom CA in supply chains and configuring the `caFile` parameter, see [Git Authentication](../../scc/git-auth.hbs.md#https-with-custom-ca-certificate).